 Tiffany M. Graves

-Tiffany M. Graves is the Executive Director of the Mississippi Access to Justice Commission and the Interim Director of the Pro Bono Initiative at the University of Mississippi School of Law.
+Tiffany M. Graves is Pro Bono Counsel for Bradley Arant Boult & Cummings LLP and has previously served as the Executive Director of the Mississippi Access to Justice Commission and the Interim Director of the Pro Bono Initiative at the University of Mississippi School of Law.
 She attended Hollins University, where she double majored in Political Science and Spanish.
 She received her law degree from the University of Virginia School of Law.
 While in law school, Tiffany received the Pro Bono Award and was a member of the Raven Society, the oldest and most prestigious honorary society at the University of Virginia.
 She is the President-Elect of the Capital Area Bar Association, an Executive Committee member of the Family Law Section of the Mississippi Bar, a member of the Commission on Children’s Justice, and a member of the Board of Directors of Mississippi Today.

 Tiffany has received the Young Lawyers Division’s “Outstanding Young Lawyer Award,” the Mississippi Women Lawyers Association’s “Outstanding Woman Lawyer Award,” the Capital Area Bar Association’s “Pro Bono Award,” the Mississippi Bar’s “Distinguished Service Award” and “Lawyer-Citizenship Award,” and the Mississippi Bar Foundation’s “Law-Related Public Education Award.”
 She was selected as one of the top 10 “Up-and-Coming” Young Attorneys by Portico Jackson Magazine and has been named a “Leader in the Law” by the Mississippi Business Journal.
 She is also a Fellow of the American Bar Association and a W.K.
 Kellogg Foundation Community Leadership Network Fellow.
 Tiffany was recently appointed by Attorney General Jim Hood to the Mississippi Commission on the Status of Women.